sandoche/NaivecoinStake-Proof-of-Stake-Website/README.md

 - [ ] Update naivecoin's Readme
 - [ ] Update copyright notice
 - [ ] Change icon
+- [ ] Update naivecoin ui endpoints, readme, test it and update the repository name and license
 - [ ] Update configs, package.json, and config-pwa
 - [ ] Add Analytics
 - [ ] Communicate about this website in Reddit, Bitcointalk, Hackernews